Arcadia-Science/glass-box-umap/README.md

 This creates a virtual environment in `.venv` and installs all dependencies.
 The package itself is automatically installed in editable mode (equivalent to `pip install -e .`).

-The easiest way to run code is to simply prefix commands with `uv run` (e.g., `uv run python main.py`).
+The easiest way to run code is to simply prefix commands with `uv run` (e.g., `uv run <YOUR_COMMAND>`).
 This executes the command inside the virtual environment automatically, so you don't need to activate it first.

 Alternatively, if you prefer a traditional workflow, or are running from a different directory, you can manually source the activation script: